 My Confidence Boosting Tip: Formal training is important but it is not all there is to learning.
 Social learning is responsible for 20% of what we know.
 It refers to how we develop skills by learning from others.
 You can use social features on the LMS to encourage knowledge sharing among your teams.
 The discussion groups and message boards provide the perfect place for staff to ask subject matter experts for advice and celebrate each other’s success.

 Once you know your team have the skills, training and support network in place to excel, it’s time to let them get on with what they do best – their job!
 Autonomy is identified as the third psychological need in SDT and it’s essential for creating confident teams.
 Your team will feel more confident if you give them autonomy and show you have faith in their abilities.
 So, stand back and empower your team to do their best work.

 My Confidence Boosting Tip: Autonomy is the freedom of choice.
-This means we must give our teams choice over how they work.
-One of the best way to achieve this is by creating a results-focused culture.
-Instead of prescribing how your team work and demanding over-zealous progress reports, simply agree weekly goals together.
+This means we must give our teams a choice over how they work.
+One of the best ways to achieve this is by creating a results-focused culture.
+Instead of prescribing how your teamwork and demanding over-zealous progress reports, simply agree on weekly goals together.
 Review progress at the end of each week.
 Here at Growth Engineering, we use a bottom-up performance system called 5x5s to set and monitor our weekly objectives.
 Read more about 5x5s here and give it a try!